 Sediment is being trucked from the wetland to the upland area for drying.
 The truck route includes a brief, southern portion of Wood Street below Twigs Lane.
 This portion of Wood Street is closed for safety reasons.
 Sediment is then hauled from the sediment drying pad to an off-site disposal facility using the gate on the north end of the property on Highway 120/Holton Rd.
-Approximately 5-7 trucks per hour (40-50 trucks per day) are expected on local roads when cleanup activities begin.
+There are approximately 5-7 trucks per hour (40-50 trucks per day) on local roads during cleanup activities.

 Odors & Air Monitoring

 The cleanup process may expose odor from the petroleum contamination.
 The odor may be strong, depending on the concentration of the petroleum product and the direction of the wind.
 However, the human nose is capable of smelling these chemicals at levels far below concentrations that are associated with human health impacts.